-We will receive net proceeds of approximately \$231.8 million from the sale of the common stock by us in this offering, assuming an initial public offering price of \$19.00 per share (the midpoint of the price range set forth on the cover page of this prospectus) and after deducting estimated expenses payable by us and underwriting discounts and commissions of approximately \$18.2 million.
+We will receive net proceeds of approximately \$\frac{1}{2}\$ million from the sale of the common stock by us in this offering, assuming an initial public offering price of \$\frac{1}{2}\$ per share (the midpoint of the price range set forth on the cover page of this prospectus) and after deducting estimated expenses and underwriting discounts and commissions of approximately \$\frac{1}{2}\$ million.
+If the over-allotment option is exercised in full, we estimate that our net proceeds will be approximately \$\frac{1}{2}\$ million.
 We will not receive any of the proceeds from any sale of shares of our common stock by the selling stockholders.

-We intend to use all of the net proceeds from this offering, together with the proceeds from the concurrent private placement, to repay outstanding borrowings under the revolving portion of our senior secured credit facility.
-Our senior secured credit facility matures in October 2016 and bore interest at a rate of 2.75% per annum as of March 26, 2012.
+We intend to use all of the net proceeds from this offering and any proceeds from any exercise of the underwriters' over-allotment option, together with the proceeds from the concurrent private placement, to repay outstanding borrowings under the revolving portion of our senior secured credit facility matures in October 2016 and bore interest at a rate of 2.75% per annum as of March 9, 2012.
 Our outstanding borrowings under our senior secured credit facility were incurred to fund acquisitions and other capital expenditures.
 Affiliates of the underwriters are lenders under our senior secured credit facility and, accordingly, will receive a portion of the proceeds of this offering.
 See "Underwriting (conflicts of interest)."
 While we do not currently have any plans to immediately borrow additional amounts under the senior secured credit facility, we may at any time reborrow amounts repaid under the senior secured credit facility to the extent available, including to fund the acquisition opportunity described under "Prospectus summary-Recent developments," if completed.

-We estimate that the selling stockholders will receive net proceeds of approximately \$45.9 million from the sale of 2,631,578 shares of common stock in this offering based upon the assumed initial offering price of \$19.00 per share, after deducting underwriting discounts and commissions and approximately \$1.0 million of expenses that the selling stockholders are expected to pay.
-If the underwriters' over-allotment option to purchase additional shares is exercised in full, we estimate that the selling stockholders' net proceeds will be approximately \$88.1 million.
-We will pay all expenses related to this offering, other than underwriting discounts and commissions related to the shares sold by the selling stockholders and approximately \$1.0 million of expenses to be paid by the selling stockholders.
+We estimate that the selling stockholders will receive net proceeds of approximately \$\frac{1}{2}\text{ million from the sale of shares of common stock in this offering based upon the assumed initial offering price of \$\frac{1}{2}\text{ per share, after deducting underwriting discounts and commissions.
+If the underwriters' overallotment option to purchase additional shares is exercised in full, we estimate that the selling stockholders' net proceeds will be approximately \$\frac{1}{2}\text{ million.
+We will pay all expenses related to this offering, other than underwriting discounts and commissions related to the shares sold by the selling stockholders.

-An increase or decrease in the initial public offering price of \$1.00 per share of common stock would cause the net proceeds that we will receive from the offering, after deducting estimated expenses and underwriting discounts and commissions, to increase or decrease by approximately \$12.3 million.
+An increase or decrease in the initial public offering price of \$1.00 per share of common stock would cause the net proceeds that we will receive from the offering, after deducting estimated expenses and underwriting discounts and commissions, to increase or decrease by approximately \$ million or by approximately \$ million if the underwriters' over-allotment option is exercised in full.